 Fishing in Batemans Bay and Eurobodalla

-There are several jetties at Tuross Head, Mossy Point on the Tomaga River, and along the Clyde River.
-Jetties are great places to catch yellow-eye mullet, bream, tailor, garfish and trevally.
+Fishing from a jetty is lots of fun and ideal for kids.
+You’ll find jetties at Tuross Head, Mossy Point on the Tomaga River, and along the Clyde River.
+The region’s jetties are great places to catch yellow-eye mullet, bream, tailor, garfish and trevally.
 Whiting, mulloway and flathead are also common in Eurobodalla’s many estuaries.

-Beach fishing enthusiasts should head to Potato Point, North Head at Moruya.
-When the surf is up look for deep gutters where the fish congregate, and when the water is calmer, take a lighter surf rod and try for tailor, salmon and flathead.
+Beach fishing enthusiasts should head to Potato Point and North Head at Moruya.
+When the surf is up, look for deep gutters where the fish congregate.
+When the water is calmer, take a lighter surf rod and try for tailor, salmon and flathead.

 Hiring a boat is a great way to fish when and where you want.
 Wagonga Inlet in Narooma is a beautiful spot to drop a line.
 Narooma Marina have boats that take up to five and don’t need a boat licence.
 You can also hire boats from Tuross Boatshed that take up to four people for fishing on serene Tuross Lake.